Sherwani: Use

 The sherwani is now famous as a wedding outfit, and it has always been popular as an outfit which can be worn on formal occasions.
 The sherwani signified the dignity and etiquette of the nobility, and it used to be the court dress of the nobles of Turkish and Persian origin.
 It is the national dress of Pakistan for men.
 A sherwani carries a regal feel.

 India

 In India, the achkan has been generally worn, which is much shorter than the sherwani.
 The achkan was worn on formal occasions in winter, especially by those from Rajasthan, Punjab, Delhi, Jammu, Uttar Pradesh and Hyderabad.
+The achkan was adopted from Muslim nobles by upper-class Hindus.
 The achkan is generally associated with the Hindus while the sherwani was historically and is still favored by Muslims.
-The two garments have significant similarities, though sherwanis typically are more flared at the hips and achkans are lengthier than simple sherwanis.
+The two garments have significant similarities, though sherwanis typically are more flared at the hips.
 The achkan later evolved into the Nehru Jacket, which is now popular in India.
 In India, the achkan or sherwani is generally worn in combination with the churidar as the lower garment.